almostearthling/when-command/support/docs/tray.md

 ## Menu Form

-Modern linux distributions based on the Gnome desktop environment do not actually support system tray menus: in these cases **When** falls back to a menu window that is launched by _left-clicking_ the tray icon:
+Modern linux distributions based on the Gnome desktop environment do not always support system tray menus directly: in these cases **When** falls back to a menu window that is launched by _left-clicking_ the tray icon:

 ![MenuForm](graphics/when-menu-form.png)

 This menu window shows exactly the same entries as the missing tray menu (plus a _Cancel_ button to hide it): clicking the buttons invokes the same tools that the corresponding menu entries would bring up.
+Following the suggested [installation instructions](install.md#linux) generally helps to set up a fully-functional instance of **When**, that includes the system tray menu.

 ## See Also